SavvyPlus/conformance_lambda/README.md

 # conformance_lambda
 ## found and deleted from AWS on the 31/august/2018

-The file is a copy of a POC we did for invisy for a data intake project
+Expanation per file
+- conformance visy POC didnt progress further
+-